SuleimanFarah/sunpy/SOCIS/SOCIS-2015-Ideas-Page.md

 mailing list ([users](https://groups.google.com/forum/?fromgroups#!forum/sunpy),
 [developer](https://groups.google.com/forum/?fromgroups#!forum/sunpy-dev)).

+## IRIS Integration
+* **Description**: The [IRIS](http://iris.lmsal.com) observes the chromosphere and transition region of the Sun with high spatial and time resolution.
+The primary goal of the Interface Region Imaging Spectrograph (IRIS) explorer is to understand how the solar atmosphere is energized.
+The IRIS mission produces data through a slit-jaw imager which can take images of the Sun at various wavelengths as well as a line spectrograph which rasters over an image to build up an image.
+This project aims to integrate IRIS data into SunPy.
+This includes the following tasks.

+(1) Integration of IRIS data search and querying
+(2) Adding the ability to read IRIS data files into their proper data objects (3) Developing a GUI data browser for fast inspection of data

+* **Requirements**: Python and basic knowledge of GUI design.

+* **Mentor**: Steven Christe (SunPy), Joel Allred (GSFC)

 ## Integration of the HESPE Data Archive
 * **Description**: The [HESPE Data Archive](http://hespe.eu/browser) gives access to pre-processed science products from the RHESSI satellite.